eclipse-archived/codewind-docs/docs/_documentations/mdt-vsc-getting-started.md

 parent: mdt-vsc-overview
 ---

-# Getting started: Codewind for VS Code
+# Getting started with Codewind for VS Code

-Codewind for VS Code enables you to develop and debug your containerized projects from within VS Code (debug is only supported for Microprofile/Java EE, Spring, and Node.js projects).
+Codewind for VS Code enables you to develop your containerized projects from within VS Code.

+The following information describes how to install Codewind for VS Code, and introduces the tools and the Codewind Explorer view.
+It then describes how you can create a new project or work with an existing project, and introduces the wide range of Codewind development features available to you.

-Complete the following steps to install Codewind for VS Code:
+To install Codewind for VS Code, complete the following steps:

 1. Install [VS Code version 1.28 or later](https://code.visualstudio.com/download).
 2. Install Codewind from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=IBM.codewind), or by searching for *Codewind* in the [VS Code Extensions view](https://code.visualstudio.com/docs/editor/extension-gallery#_browse-for-extensions).